NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Pointer (PTR)

-2. You have deployed WSUS servers to each of your organization’s branch offices.
+2. You have deployed WSUS servers to each of your organization's branch offices.
 Each branch office is located on its own subnet.
 You have created DNS records that use the same name, wsus.contoso.com, for each of the WSUS servers in these different branch offices.
-You want to ensure that when a client makes a name request for the record wsus.contoso.com, the DNS server returns the record that corresponds to an IP address on the client’s local subnet.
+You want to ensure that when a client makes a name request for the record wsus.contoso.com, the DNS server returns the record that corresponds to an IP address on the client's local subnet.
 Which of the following DNS options do you configure to accomplish this goal?

     a.
 Socket pool